Liposuction removes subcutaneous fat in areas of good skin tone in order to contour and slim parts of the body.

 The three main types of liposuction machines available are power assisted, VASER (ultrasound) and laser liposuction.
 Power assisted liposuction has a powered hand piece that vibrates the liposuction cannula to help dislodge the fat cells in the area targeted.
 VASER uses ultrasound energy and laser uses light energy to heat and liquefy fat prior to its removal.

-Dr Sanki and Dr Kotronakis are Kogarah and Miranda liposuction specialists, and perform their surgery at major hospital facilities including St George Private, Kareena Private, Hurstville and East Sydney Private hospitals.
+Dr Sanki and Dr Kotronakis are Kogarah and Miranda liposuction specialists, and perform their surgery at major hospital facilities including St George, Hurstville, Bondi Junction and St Luke’s private hospitals.
 We select our hospitals based on their high standards of peri-operative care and their outstanding surgical equipment.

 Dr Sanki has an all female surgical team available weekly.
 Surgery can be a vulnerable time for women, and having the security of an all female surgical team can be comforting and reassuring.
 Dr Sanki’s team are not picked upon their gender, but are picked for their experience, dedication and skill.